CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Experiments

 \subsection{Ablation Study on LINEMOD Dataset}

-We present several ablation experiments on the LM dataset \cite{hinterstoisser2012model} in Table~\ref{tab:lm_ablation} to verify the effectiveness of each module.
-We train a single pose estimator for all objects for 120,000 steps, with a fixed learning rate of 1e-4 for the first 100,000 steps and a smaller learning rate of 5e-5 for the remaining steps.
-During inference, we utilize the detection results from Faster-RCNN \cite{ren2015faster} provided by \cite{li2019cdpn}.
+We present ablation experiments on LM~\cite{hinterstoisser2012model} in Table~\ref{tab:lm_ablation} to verify the effectiveness of each module. {We also study the number of keypoint $N$ and the size of neighborhood $k$ in Supplementary.} We train a single pose estimator for all objects for 120k steps, with a fixed learning rate of 1e-4 for the first 100k steps and a smaller learning rate of 5e-5 for the remaining steps.
+During inference, we utilize the detection results from Faster-RCNN \cite{ren2015faster} by \cite{li2019cdpn}.
 We do not use any segmentation masks to filter the correspondences for fair comparison.
 Without specification, we use Progressive-X~\cite{barath2019progressive} to compute pose from the dense correspondences.

-\paragraph{Comparison with State of the Art.} As shown in Table~\ref{tab:lm_ablation}, our method outperforms state-of-the-art approaches~\cite{wang2021gdr, di2021so, chen2022epro} w.r.t.~ADD(-S) 0.05d, ADD(-S) 0.1d, and $5^\circ5$cm, and achieves comparable results w.r.t.~ADD(-S) 0.02d and $2^\circ2$cm.
+\paragraph{Comparison with State of the Art.} As shown in Table~\ref{tab:lm_ablation}, our method outperforms the state-of-the-art methods~\cite{wang2021gdr, di2021so, chen2022epro} w.r.t.~ADD(-S) 0.05d, ADD(-S) 0.1d,\ and $5^\circ5$cm, and achieves comparable results w.r.t.~ADD(-S) 0.02d and $2^\circ2$cm.
 The improvement of ADD(-S) 0.1d indicates that our method can facilitate the estimation of hard cases and serve as a good initialization for refinement methods~\cite{li2018deepim, iwase2021repose, xu2022rnnpose}.
-Since the 2D coordinates of our estimated correspondences are approximated by the cell centers (Sec.~\ref{sec:binary_code_repr}), our pose estimation results in terms of ADD(-S) 0.02d may be further improved by increasing the resolution of the grid.
+Since the 2D coordinates of our estimated correspondences are approximated by the cell centers (Sec.~\ref{sec:binary_code_repr}), our pose estimation results in terms of ADD(-S) 0.02d may be further improved by increasing the grid resolution.

 \paragraph{Effectiveness of Graph Neural Networks.} Our network utilizes GNN layers, \eg, EdgeConv~\cite{wang2019dynamic}, to explicitly model the interactions between different keypoints.
 We also report the result of removing all GNN layers in Table~\ref{tab:lm_ablation}.
 Without GNN layers, the keypoints still interact indirectly via local image feature fusion modules, since the keypoints with close 2D locations share the similar local image features.
 However, the performance of pose estimation degrades significantly, demonstrating that it is important to directly model the keypoint interactions with GNN layers.